rcrowther/django-taxonomy/README.md

 You'll need to add a field to your Model.
 Usually you would use a ForeignKey (unless your data can fall into many categories.
 In that case, use a ManyToManyField).

+    ...
-    from taxonomy.models import Category
+    from ???.models import Category

     class MyModel(models.Model):
         category = models.ForeignKey(
             Category,
             on_delete=models.CASCADE,
+            related_name='+',
         )

+CASCADE means if the Term is deleted, the element is deleted also.
+One day this will be an important decision.
+Use SET_NULL or SET_DEFAULT if you generally want to keep material even if the taxonomy is changed or discarded.

+Also (related_name selects are switched off)[https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.ForeignKey.related_name].
+Related name selects will let you see a term and find the objects attached to it.
+But I'll be ok searching MyModel for elements in a category.
+Your choice.

-It's possible you may want to leave an object without a parent (that may possibly mean 'unpublished').
-To do that, enable a default on the field,
+It's possible you may want to leave an object without a parent.
+That could mean 'unpublished', or mean 'dont destroy with the category'.
+To do that, enable null or a default on the field,

+    from taxonomy import UNPARENTED

-    class MyModel(models.Model):
+    class Page(models.Model):
         category = models.ForeignKey(
             Category,
             blank=True,
-            default=TermBase.UNPARENTED,
-            on_delete=models.CASCADE,
+            default=UNPARENTED,
+            on_delete=models.SET_DEFAULT,
         )

+UNPARENTED is a sentinel value from the app.
 I'm not fond of null in DB's, but you could use that if you want.

-You'll get the usual Django display in Admin, a modelselector, which is ok.
+This model will deliver the usual Django display in Admin, a ModelChoiceField, which is ok.
 If you have many Terms you may want to try [autocomplete](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields) or [raw id](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) widgets.

-#### A list of siblings
-In a DetailView context,
+### Taxonomy in an attached object view
+Let's say this object is set up, and has a DetailView.
+There's much taxonomy detail you can use to extend the functionality of the page.
+This is discussed in more detail in (rendering)[#rendering], but this is how to get the data,

     def get_context_data(self, **kwargs):
         ctx = super().get_context_data(**kwargs)
-         ctx['siblings'] = []

         if self.object:
+            category = self.object.category
+            # get the path to root
+            ctx['crumb_terms'] = category.api(category.id).ascendent_path()
+            # child terms
+            ctx['child_categories'] = category.api(category.id).children()
+            # disorganised collection of descendant terms
+            ctx['descendant_categories'] = category.api(category.id).descendants()
+            # get sibling objects (in the same category)
-            ctx['siblings'] = self.model.objects.filter(category=self.object.category)
+            ctx['siblings'] = self.model.objects.filter(category=category)
         return ctx

-Then render 'siblings' somehow.
+Then render.

 ### Multiple models